-As a scholar of the Middle Ages and literary comparatist, my research focuses on composite medieval manuscripts and their textual arrangements.
+I’m Tom Sawyer, Assistant Professor of Medieval Literature in the Department of English at Case Western Reserve University.
+My research focuses on composite medieval manuscripts and their textual arrangements.
 I primarily deal with Anglo-Latin and Middle English poetry in fourteenth- and fifteenth-century books.
-When I’m feeling adventurous, I sometimes dabble in the afterlives of medieval poems and their material instances in the sixteenth or – on days propitious for ambition – seventeenth centuries as well!
+When I’m feeling adventurous, I sometimes dabble in the afterlives of medieval poems and their material instances in the sixteenth or – on days propitious for ambition – seventeenth centuries as well.

 I have also begun to expand my miscellaneous repertoire after a systematic fashion, in a data-driven project provisionally titled Codicological Categories in Medieval England.
 There, I ask how practices of material and textual compilation, considered in the aggregate, calcified in the formation of modern genres.
 I am especially interested in the perspective we gain from those oft-copied (by medieval scribes) and little-read (by modern scholars) poems often inefficiently termed “goliardic,” and how they function as members of a broad and complex manuscript network.
-In Spring 2025, I will take up a New Chaucer Society Early Career Fellowship at the Bodleian Libraries in order to pursue one key plank of this book project, provisionally titled “Goliardic Networks.”
+This project has been supported through the generosity of the New Chaucer Society and the International Piers Plowman Society.
+I am currently pursuing one key plank of this book project, provisionally titled “Goliardic Networks.”
 With Arthur Bahr and Zachary Hines, I am co-editing a special issue of English Language Notes on “Metaphors of Compilation.”

 When I am not working on books, I am working on games – primarily tabletop board games – as a critic and as a designer.
-At UChicago, I will host Medievalists Design Games, a collaborative event between academic specialists and game-design experts intended to create prototype games for educational use and in hobbyist spaces.
-Together, we will query opportunities for historical representation and agential fashioning in games and play that are current in the academy and in the public sphere.
+As a lecturer in the Writing Program at The University of Chicago, I hosted Medievalists Design Games, a collaborative event between academic specialists and game-design experts intended to create prototype games for educational use and in hobbyist spaces.
+Together, we assessed opportunities for historical representation and agential fashioning in games and play that are current in the academy and in the public sphere.
+We produced four excellent prototypes and laid the groundwork for much work to come.
+More on future renditions of this project soon.

 Thank you for stopping by this website of mine.
 As improvements are necessary, improvements will be made.
 Until then, know that it’s comforting, to me, to know I exist – and now you know too!
 The world is full of wonders.